xebia/essentials/tests-are-specs.md

 ---

 layout: card
 category: testing

 ---

 Tests are Specifications

 ---

-<p>Don't test an implementation, test its conformance to a required behaviour.
-Tests
+Don't test an implementation, test its conformance to a required behaviour.
-      written in this way become executable specifications, stories and examples.
-They document what the code is intended to do, not cast in cement how it does so.</p>
+Tests written in this way become executable specifications, stories and examples.
+They document what the code is intended to do, not cast in cement how it does so.

 ---

 ### Also known as